Infast1k/toll-roads-api/README.md

 * `make api-logs` - follow the logs in api container
 * `make api-exec` - exec bash shell in api container
 * `make pg-logs` - follow the logs in postgres container
+* `make redis-logs` - follow the logs in redis container

 ### Most Used Django Specific Commands